Truffle: Nutrient cycling

 Truffle fungi are ecologically important in nutrient cycling.
 Plants obtain nutrients via their fine roots.
 Mycorrhizal fungi are much smaller than fine roots, so they have a higher surface area and a greater ability to explore soils for nutrients.
 Acquisition of nutrients includes the uptake of phosphorus, nitrate or ammonium, iron, magnesium, and other ions.
 Many ectomycorrhizal fungi form fungal mats in the upper layers of soils surrounding host plants.
 These mats have significantly higher carbon and fixed nitrogen concentrations than surrounding soils.
 Because these mats are nitrogen sinks, leaching of nutrients is reduced.

 Mycelial mats can also help maintain the structure of soils by holding organic matter in place and preventing erosion.
 Often, these networks of mycelium provide support for smaller organisms in the soil, such as bacteria and microscopic arthropods.
 Bacteria feed on the exudates released by mycelium and colonise the soil surrounding them.
 Microscopic arthropods such as mites feed directly on mycelium and release valuable nutrients for the uptake of other organisms.
 Thus, truffle fungi and other ectomycorrhizal fungi facilitate a complex system of nutrient exchange between plants, animals, and microbes.

 Importance in arid-land ecosystems

 Plant community structure is often affected by the availability of compatible mycorrhizal fungi.
 In arid-land ecosystems, these fungi become essential for the survival of their host plants by enhancing the ability to withstand drought.
-A foundation species in arid-land ecosystems of the Southwest United States is Pinus edulis, commonly known as pinyon pine.
+A foundation species in arid-land ecosystems of the Southwest U.S. is Pinus edulis, commonly known as pinyon pine.
 P. edulis associates with the subterranean fungi Geopora and Rhizopogon.

 As global temperatures rise, so does the occurrence of severe droughts, detrimentally affecting the survival of aridland plants.
 This variability in climate has increased the mortality of P. edulis.
 Therefore, the availability of compatible mycorrhizal inoculum can greatly affect the successful establishment of P. edulis seedlings.
 Associated ectomycorrhizal fungi will likely play a significant role in the survival of P. edulis with continuing global climate change.